Overview of Bohmian Mechanics: Acknowledgments

 \section{Acknowledgments}

-This work was supported through Spanish projects MICINN TEC2009-06986, FIS2008-2425 and CSD2006-0019 and Generalitat de Catalunya projects 2009-SGR-347 and 2009-SGR-783.
-We want to thank Fabio L. Traversa for his help with the discussion of Bohmian computational algorithms.
-We also want to thank Alfonso Alarc\'{o}n and Albert Benseny for their help in editing and reviewing much of this chapter.
-Finally, we want to sincerely thank Ram\'on Corbal\'an, Sheldon Goldstein, Basile Hiley, Hrvoje Nikoli\'c, Adriano Orefice, and David Peat for very fruitful discussions. \\
+This work has been partially supported by the FEDER and ``Ministerio de Ciencia e Innovaci\'{o}n'' through the Spanish Project TEC2015-67462-C2-1-R, the Generalitat de Catalunya (2014 SGR-384), the European Union’s Horizon 2020 Grant agreement no: 604391 of the Flagship initiative ``Graphene-Based Revolutions in ICT and Beyond'' and European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 765426 (TeraApps).
+We want to thank Fabio L. Traversa and Guillermo Albareda for their help with the discussion of Bohmian computational algorithms.
+We also want to thank Alfonso Alarc\'{o}n and Albert Benseny for their help in editing and reviewing much of this chapter and Enrique Colom\'{e}s for the design and numerical simulations of the cover.
+Finally, we want to sincerely thank Ram\'on Corbal\'an, Sheldon Goldstein, Basile Hiley, Hrvoje Nikoli\'c, Ward Struyve, Travis Norsen, Nino Zangh\`i, Roderick Tumulka, Damiano Marian, Adriano Orefice, and David Peat for very fruitful discussions. \\